Nick VanderLaan: High school career

 Born in Long Beach, California, VanderLaan first attended high school in his hometown of Sacramento before completing his secondary education in Connecticut.
 Following his sophomore year at Kennedy High School in 1997, VanderLaan moved to Kent, Connecticut, for his junior year.
 As a junior at Kent School in 1997–98, he was named the MVP of the school's basketball team after averaging 26 points and 15 rebounds per game.
 During the season, he had a quadruple-double with 48 points, 22 rebounds, 11 blocks and 10 assists in a 101–97 double-overtime victory.

 On November 17, 1998, VanderLaan signed a National Letter of Intent to play college basketball for the University of California, Berkeley.

 As a senior at Oakdale's St. Thomas More School in 1998–99, VanderLaan averaged 19 points and 14 rebounds per game.
 He was named co-MVP of a team that finished with a 28–4 overall record and a second-place finish in the Class A New England Prep School tournament.

-In high school, VanderLaan also played football as a tight end and defensive end.
+In high school, VanderLaan also played American football as a tight end and defensive end.